 Photoshop tip: If you’re using Adobe’s Photoshop there’s a simple way to get a grid overlaying your images.
 Go to Edit > Preferences > Guides, Grid & Slices.
 Use the following:

 Press OK when you’re done.
-To display the grids press CTRL+’ (or go to View > Show > Grid).
+To display the grids press CTRL+’ (CMD+’ on Mac) or View > Show > Grid.

 However.
 Remember that rules are meant to be broken!